eForms Logo

 10. Close on the Property

-It is common for a lease-purchase agreement to convert into a purchase agreement.
-The seller would hold the first (1st) mortgage, meaning if the buyer did not pay monthly amounts, the seller would have the first lien and right to re-possess the property.
+It is common in a rent-to-own agreement for the seller to give owner financing to the buyer.
+In this case, the seller would hold a first (1st) mortgage, meaning if the buyer did not pay monthly amounts, the seller would have the first lien and right to repossess the property.

 • Obtain ownership of the home;